dfgsgwegw/ddfhefd/VERCEL_DEPLOYMENT_FIX.md

 ### Step 3: Redeploy on Vercel
 The deployment will automatically trigger when you push to GitHub.
 Vercel will:
-1. Run `npm run build:vercel` which:
-   - Builds the frontend with Vite → `dist/` folder
+1. Run `npm run build` which builds the frontend with Vite → `dist/` folder
-   - Bundles the API function → `api/index.js`
+2. Automatically detect and deploy `api/chat.ts` as a serverless function
+3. Install dependencies from `package.json` for the serverless function
-2. Deploy the frontend from the `dist/` folder
+4. Deploy the frontend from the `dist/` folder
-3. Deploy the API serverless function from `api/index.js`

 ### Step 4: Test Your Deployment
 After deployment completes, test these endpoints: